 Dominique Bordeneuve is a real winemaker who has been working in the vineyards since a young age.
 He has acquired vast experience in all areas of viticultural work.
 With more than 20 years experience at Château Sansonnet, the estate can rely on his unique knowledge of its terroir and the make up of its plots.

 Along with the other team members, he is closely involved in all endeavors to make Château Sansonnet a fine wine amongst the very finest.

-In order to restore Château Sansonnet wines to a level of quality and refinement worthy of their terroir, all the buildings, including the vat house and the barrel cellars, have recently undergone complete renovation.
+In order to give Château Sansonnet wines a level of quality and refinement worthy of their terroir, all the buildings, including the vat house and the barrel cellars, have recently undergone complete renovation.

 The vat house is now fitted out with small tronconic stainless steel vats with thermo-regulated double walls to enable the vinification of grapes from separate parcels.
 The use of two sorting tables, one of which vibrates, enables the grapes to be meticulously sorted when they come in from harvesting.